Fepozopo/termagick/README.md

   - `SIXEL_PREVIEW=1` — force-enable Sixel detection if your terminal supports Sixel but heuristics miss it.
   - `KITTY_PREVIEW_COLS` / `KITTY_PREVIEW_ROWS` — sizing hints for kitty placement logic.
 - Preview-related logic is implemented in `terminal_preview.go`.
 Debug logging and detection follow environment heuristics and common terminal environment variables.

 ---

-## Dependencies

-### Run Dependencies

-Note, there are no true runtime dependencies; if `fzf` is not installed, the program falls back to typed prompts.
-Similarly, if your terminal does not support inline image protocols, the program continues to function without previews.

-- Optional but recommended:
-  - `fzf` — used for fuzzy selection of commands and files.
-  - Terminal with support for one of the following image protocols for inline previews:
-    - `kitty` graphics protocol
-    - `iTerm2` inline images (OSC 1337)
-    - `sixel` (e.g. `mlterm`, `xterm` with sixel support, `mintty`, etc.)
-  - Optional CLI tools for preview fallbacks (if your terminal does not support the above protocols):
-    - `chafa`
-    - `img2sixel`

-### Build Dependencies

-- Go toolchain (modules; see `go.mod`).
-- ImageMagick native libraries and development headers.
-- Go binding:
-  - `gopkg.in/gographics/imagick.v3` (declared in `go.mod`).

-Files of interest in this repo:

-- `main.go` — main interactive loop, startup file-selection behavior, and key handling (including the `o` key to open another image and `u` to check for updates).
-- `commands.go` — built-in command metadata.
-- `meta.go` — metadata helpers, `MetaStore`, JSON loading and validation helpers.
-- `imagemagick.go` — mapping from command names + args to ImageMagick `MagickWand` calls.
-- `fzf.go` — `fzf` integration for command and file selection.
-- `terminal_preview.go` — inline preview helpers and protocol detection.
-- `update.go` — update checking and self-update logic (GitHub Releases detection, asset selection, prompting, and replace/restart behavior).

----